Earn Your Degree with UIC Psychology Heading link

 PhD Application Deadline: December 1st

-*It is critical to start your submission in advance of this date to avoid technical issues*
+*It is critical to submit your application in advance of the above date to avoid technical issues*

 Graduate Application Process

 In the UIC Psychology PhD program, students will

 - develop expertise as research scientists using a variety of approaches in one of our four major research areas: Brain & Cognitive Sciences, Clinical, Community and Applied Developmental Psychology, and Social & Personality

 - develop quantitative skills in our core statistics curriculum

 - complete coursework in their major area of study, and can add breadth of expertise in a minor area study in Psychology, Statistics, Methods & Measurement, Diversity Science, or a self-designed curriculum

 - publish their work in selective peer-reviewed journals